ademisler/OpenCommerce/README.md

    ```

 2. Copy `.env.example` to `.env.local` and provide the required environment variables.
+   The `.env.local` file is ignored by Git, so your secrets remain private.
+Use your
+   admin account credentials here.

    To enable WooCommerce integration, set your API credentials and store URL in `.env.local`: